norcams/docs-enduser/docs/vgpu.rst

   # Clean up
   rm -f ./linux-grid-latest

-After running the shell snippet you may need to reboot the instance.
+If driver installation fails due to already loaded nvidia kernel module(s), you can try to uninstall the existing driver first by using the downloaded script with --uninstall: ./linux-grid-latest --uninstall, followed by a reboot.
+Then try the above shell snippet again to install the driver.
+After driver installation has completed, you may need to reboot the instance.

 Verify that the driver works by running **nvidia-smi**.
 The output should look like the example below (it varies slightly between the OSL